 Geography 101 is the study of the environment as the home of people.
 It seeks to interpret the world and how it changes over time - past, present, future.
 It explores the relationships and connections between people and both natural and cultural environments.
-Topics covered include: Boxing Day tsunami 2004, global pattern of earthquakes, population concepts.
+Topics covered include: Christchurch Earthquake (2011), global pattern of coffee, population concepts.
 The topics covered are subject to change.